iLib-js/ilib-mono/README.md

 - added IntermediateRepresentation class to represent the results of parsing a file
 - Parser.parse() should now return the intermediate representation
+    - this requires the plugins to change, so the major version is bumped
 - Added support for logging provided by the lint tool so that plugins can use the linter's logging
     - getLogger() function passed to the constructors